Opendigitalradio/ODR-AudioEnc/README.md

 source node IP address, and the IP in `c=` by the multicast IP of your stream.
 Then use this SDP file as input for the VLC input.

+This could maybe also work with GStreamer, but needs more testing.
+Help would be appreciated in improving the GStreamer input code to also support more advanced features, some pointers are in *TODO.md*

 Scenario *local file through snd-aloop*
 ---------------------------------------
-Play some local audio source from a file, with ZMQ output for ODR-DabMux.
+Play some local audio source from a file, with EDI or ZMQ output for ODR-DabMux.
 The problem with playing a file is that *odr-audioenc* cannot directly be used, because ODR-DabMux does not back-pressure the encoder, which will therefore encode much faster than realtime.